FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Method

 \textbf{Historical Encoder:} In FastTrackTr, we have introduced an additional Historical Encoder to enhance the modeling of temporal relationships, and we utilize a masking mechanism during the self-attention process to provide contextual priors for the tracked objects.
 For the historical feature information from the previous frame or multiple frames, only a subset of the data is utilized.
 To effectively model these historical data, we employ a masking mechanism and process the data through standard encoder layers.
 During training, the generation of masks is determined by the ground truth labels, while in inference, masks are based on confidence scores to decide which objects to retain.

-The workflow of the historical encoder is illustrated in Figure \ref{encoder_mask}.
-After generating the mask, we fuse the decoder output \(q_f^t\) with the historical information \(q_f^{t-1}\) through an attention mechanism, computed as follows:
+The workflow of the historical encoder is illustrated in Fig. \ref{encoder_mask}.
+After generating the mask, we fuse the decoder output \(q_f^t\) with the historical information \(q_f^{t-1'}\) through an attention mechanism, computed as follows:

-The attention calculation follows the same formula as previously used in the decoder, which is not repeated here.
-Finally, the fused features are processed by an additional network layer to obtain $q^{t'}_f$.
-It is noted that for $t=1$, $q^{t-1}_f=q^t_f$.
+where $q_{pos}$ represents positional encodings and the attention weights are computed via scaled dot-product as previously used in the decoder, followed by masking to suppress less relevant historical elements.
+Finally, the fused features are then processed by a feed-forward network to obtain \( q^{t'}_f \).
+For \( t=1 \), we initialize \( q^{t-1'}_f \) as \( q^t_f \) due to the absence of prior history.

-The mask generation module in this method includes two modes: (1) In the training phase, the mask is determined by ground truth information, generated by checking if each object matches with the ground truth labels, and random sampling of the masks is performed to flip them, enhancing the model's robustness; (2) In the inference phase, the mask is determined based on the confidence score of each object, with objects below a certain threshold being filtered out, while high-confidence objects are retained.
-This masking mechanism ensures that the model focuses on processing significant historical information, thereby improving the encoder's capability to model the temporal dynamics of target trajectories.
+To prioritize significant historical information, we design a dynamic masking strategy with two operational modes: (1) In the training phase, the mask is determined by ground truth information, generated by checking if each object matches with the ground truth labels, and random sampling of the masks is performed to flip them, enhancing the model's robustness; (2) In the inference phase, the mask is determined based on the confidence score of each object, with objects below a certain threshold being filtered out, while high-confidence objects are retained.
+The mask adopts \cite{vaswani2017attention}'s softmax suppression via large negative biases to irrelevant entries.
+It strengthens the encoder's capability to model temporal dependencies while suppressing error propagation from noisy historical inputs.